ryukirisame/learnSystemDesign/caching.md

 ## 5. Event-Based Invalidation

 - When a significant event occurs, such as a data update, a system can dispatch a message or signal to the cache, indicating that certain data has been modified.
-The cache can then proceed to invalidate the pertinent data.
+The cache can then proceed to invalidate the relevant data.
 This approach requires a messaging/event infrastructure.
 - In a real-time chat application, when a user sends a message, the messaging server sends an event to all participants in the conversation, signaling an update.
 This triggers the cache to be invalidated for that specific conversation.
 - Needs pub/sub infra (kafka, Redis Streams, RabbitMQ).
 - Event delivery must be reliable (otherwise stale data persists).
+- This is often used in distributed systems where multiple cache nodes must stay in sync (multi-region apps, CDNs).

 ## 6. Lazy Invalidation (Stale-While-Revalidate)